izu0421/opc2sc/README.md

-### Repository for our manuscript titled *Injury-induced upregulation of integrin and BMP signalling drive OPC to SC transdifferentiation through OLIG2/SOX10*
+### Repository for our manuscript titled *Environmental signals suppress Olig2 during OPC to Schwann cell transdifferentiation during injury in the CNS*